00 Days

 HERBAL TEA – GENERAL PREPARATION

-Herbal teas are a great way to treat colds and flu!
-Not only do you get the medicinal benefits, but they are also soothing, warm, and relaxing.
+Herbal teas are a great way to support colds and flu!
+Not only do you get the benefits, but they are also soothing, warm, and relaxing.

 • Pour boiling water over the herb, steep at least 20 minutes, and strain.